 Sanctions compliance leverages the techniques and controls used to comply with AML/CTF law and regulation to ensure a business is not undertaking business with sanctioned parties or supporting the trade in goods and services that is prohibited by TFS.

-The key focuses of the change program, include:
+The key focuses of the change program include:

-In 2018 there will be increased regulatory focus on AML/CTF compliance.
+There is an increased regulatory focus on AML/CTF compliance.
 Being AML/CTF compliant has never been more important.

 When determining if you are compliant you should ask yourself the following questions:

-If you have answered no to any of the questions or are not sure, you should contact Initialism about their affordable compliance solutions before potential non-compliance becomes a problem.
+If you have answered no to any of the questions or are not sure, you should contact Initialism about affordable compliance solutions before potential non-compliance becomes a problem.

 Initialism are the AML/CTF experts, so you don’t have to be.